 1887 – Susanna Medora Salter becomes the first woman elected mayor of an American town, in Argonia, Kansas.

-1932 – Hattie Wyatt Caraway, of Arkansas, becomes the first woman elected to the US Senate.
+1932 – Hattie Wyatt Caraway of Arkansas becomes the first woman elected to the U.S. Senate.

-1941 – A shortage of workers during WWII opens a large range of high-paying jobs to women.
-Almost seven million women enter the workforce, creating the cultural icon “Rosie the Riveter.”
+1941 – A shortage of workers during World War II opens a large range of high-paying jobs to women.
+Almost 7 million women enter the workforce, creating the cultural icon Rosie the Riveter.

 1997 – Madeleine Albright becomes the first female secretary of state.

 2007 – Nancy Pelosi becomes the first female speaker of the House.

 2008 – Nour Al Hassan tackles female entrepreneurship by founding Tarjama, a company that translates over 150 million words in 30 languages and helps Saudi women enhance their skills to obtain better job opportunities.

 2009 – Michelle Obama becomes the first African-American First Lady and creates Let’s Move, which is dedicated to fighting childhood obesity.

 2011 – Oprah Winfrey becomes the first African-American multibillionaire.

 2013 – The U.S. military removes the ban preventing women from serving in combat positions.

 2016 – Hillary Rodham Clinton secures the Democratic presidential nomination, becoming the first U.S. woman to lead the ticket of a major party.